 As we move into August and the European holiday period, the main towns are busy with vacationing Europeans, the trails are surprisingly quiet, and the weather can be warmer than June or July.
 You will still need to bring warm clothing as the temperature can vary quite dramatically, even in August.

 As we hike into September, the days become cooler but weather conditions are often stable and pleasant.
-This makes the Dolomites a perfect place to visit at this time.
+This makes the Italian Dolomites a perfect place to visit at this time.

 EVENTS & ACTIVITIES